 If you go on a guided tour, you can leave valuables and other items behind in a locker.
 And you can take a shower after your Akumal snorkeling adventure too.
 But if you don't go on a tour, you can also leave towels and other items in your car or on the beach waiting for your return.

 Snorkeling in Akumal is one of the best things to do in the Riviera Maya.
 As shown by TripAdvisor, guests rank it the #1 activity in the Riviera Maya.
 Now to make your Akumal snorkeling experience even better, you have 14 insider tips.
 So, you'll know what to do, when, and also what turtles and reef fish you see on your Akumal snorkeling adventure.
+And you can effortlessly reserve your snorkeling tour as well.

 About Our Blog